 What’s the Point of Content Marketing ROI?

-The return on investment is one of the most basic principles of business management, and it’s probably the most important formula for anyone starting a business of their own.
+The return on investment is one of the most basic business management principles, and it’s probably the most important formula for anyone starting a business of their own.
 You need to be able to determine that you’re getting more out of what you’re putting into your business to survive.

 If you put $100 into a stock one year and take it out the next at a value of $154, you’ve made a substantial return on your initial investment, even after accounting for inflation and transactional fees.
 If you pay $500 for an ad banner and run a pay-per-click ad campaign for several weeks, and the money generated from sales created by that banner is less than what you’ve put into it, then you’ve got a poor return on investment.

-Things can get a little more complicated when we’re talking about content marketing, however.
+However, things can get a little more complicated when we’re talking about content marketing.
 It can be difficult to quantify the return on investment for a blog post, press release, or article, without affiliate products or a call-to-action to a specific service.
 If you created a piece of content to promote the launch of a new service, then you can try to attribute at least some of the sales of that new service to the buzz generated by the content you’ve dedicated to it.

 But most content is not going to revolve solely around product promotion.
-Good content is as much about proving your authority and value as a resource to readers, as much as it is about generating leads and creating a loyal customer base.
+Good content is about proving your authority and value as a resource to readers, as well as generating leads and creating a loyal customer base.
 You want people to come back to you for more information, and perhaps a sale or two.
 And you know that, given the way most people browse the internet, they may take more than one visit to one page to become a converted lead.

 So, what’s the point in quantifying the return on your investment in content marketing when not every single piece of content will track linearly to an increase in leads and clicks to products from that content?